Dinwiddie has 32, Nets beat Celtics as Irving sits again

 TIP-INS

-Celtics: Tatum was 4 for 8 from 3-point range after going 0 for 11 in his previous three games. … Marcus Smart scored 15 points.
+Celtics: Tatum was 4 for 8 from 3-point range after going 0 for 11 in his previous three games. … Marcus Smart scored 15 points. … The Celtics will remain in New York before visiting the Knicks on Sunday.

-Nets: DeAndre Jordan had eight points and 11 rebounds after missing two games with left ankle soreness. … Taurean Prince scored 16 points.
+Nets: DeAndre Jordan had eight points and 11 rebounds after missing two games with left ankle soreness. … Taurean Prince scored 16 points. … The Nets finished 9-6 this month, their first winning November since going 11-4 in 2012, their first full month in Brooklyn.

 MORE ON KYRIE